 Written by Alan Bleasdale, the four-part Monocled Mutineer attracted audiences of more than ten million but was accused of exemplifying the BBC’s left-wing bias by some critics at the time.

-An adaptation of the 1978 book of the same name by William Allison and John Fairley, it told the story of Percy Topliss, played by Doctor Who star McGann, who supposedly led a British Army mutiny in Northern France at the height of the First World War.
+An adaptation of the 1978 book of the same name by William Allison and John Fairley, it told the story of Percy Toplis, played by Doctor Who star McGann, who supposedly led a British Army mutiny in Northern France at the height of the First World War.

-However, while the drama was praised in many quarters, some aspects of the series were criticised over their supposed factual inaccuracy and recent research has suggested the Topliss was nowhere near Etaples during the time of the supposed mutiny.
+However, while the drama was praised in many quarters, some aspects of the series were criticised over their supposed factual inaccuracy and recent research has suggested the Toplis was nowhere near Etaples during the time of the supposed mutiny.